-Around the world, 700,000 people die by suicide every year - in 2019, more than one in every 100 deaths globally was due to suicide.1 Reductions in the number of deaths by suicide is the measure by which improvements in mental health are tracked according to the UN Sustainable Development Goals (SDGs) for 2015-2030.
+Around the world, 726,000 people die by suicide every year - in 2021, more than one in every 100 deaths globally was due to suicide.1 Reductions in the number of deaths by suicide is the measure by which improvements in mental health are tracked according to the UN Sustainable Development Goals (SDGs) for 2015-2030.
 Moreover, decriminalising suicide was agreed as an effective measure to help end deaths by suicide by all health ministers when they approved the World Health Organization (WHO) Mental Health Action Plan for 2021-2030 (in May 2021).
+It was also one of the areas where Small Island Developing States (SIDS) agreed to accelerate action during their ministerial conference on non-communicable diseases (NCDs) and mental health in Bridgetown, Barbados, in 2023.2

 Many countries have made progress in their efforts to reduce the rates of deaths by suicide.
-For example, in recent years legislation criminalising suicide has been successfully repealed or superseded by new legislation in the Cayman Islands, Cyprus, Lebanon, Singapore and India.
+For example, in recent years legislation criminalising suicide has been successfully repealed or superseded by new legislation in Ghana, Guyana, Pakistan and Malaysia.
 In most countries suicide is not a criminal offence.
-But in 20 countries it is.
+But in 25 countries it is.
 In these countries those who have attempted suicide can be arrested, prosecuted and punished by fines and typically one to three years in prison.
 Assuming one of the main intentions is to deter people from taking their life - alongside other reasons such as religious tradition - the evidence shows criminalisation is counterproductive.
-Criminalising suicide does not deter people from taking their lives - there is well documented evidence of effective means to do so, from improved mental health and psychosocial support services, to restricting the means of suicide, such as pesticide control.^{2, 3, 4, 5}
+Criminalising suicide does not deter people from taking their lives - there is well documented evidence of effective means to do so, from improved mental health and psychosocial support services, to restricting the means of suicide, such as pesticide control.^{3, 4, 5, 6}

 Instead, criminalising suicide deters people from seeking help in support of their mental health (whether from family or friends, their wider community or from health professionals).
-It is a significant factor in stigmatising mental health.
-It hampers efforts to prevent, diagnose and treat mental health conditions.
-In sum, criminalising suicide prevents people from seeking help, particularly in a moment of acute crisis, and receiving the emergency and lifesaving treatment they need to improve their mental health.
+It heightens the stigma surrounding suicides and suicide attempts.
+It means suicides and suicide attempts are underreported, hampering efforts to prevent, diagnose and treat mental health conditions.
+It also prevents governments from developing and implementing suicide prevention policies and plans.
+In sum, criminalising suicide stops people seeking help, particularly in a moment of acute crisis, and receiving the emergency and lifesaving treatment they need to improve their mental health.
+It punishes them and takes away their fundamental human rights, because suicide is not seen as a public health issue but a crime.